angeris/IoTPowerStrip/README.md

     platformio run -t upload

 in order to compile and run the code.
+Additionally, if this is the first time that PlatformIO is run, then you will need to install Atmel's AVR platform.
+This can be done by the command

+    platformio install atmelavr

 Note also that this code will only work with the Arduino Micro as it requires a second, dedicated serial RX/TX, which are found on pins 0 and 1 of the Micro.

 ## API